saefty/async-data-fetching/README.md

 ## Description

 Fetch asynchronous data from an API".
 Your task is to write a script or app, which gathers data from two endpoints asynchronously, merges the responses and displays them in any way, for example as JSON response from an REST API.
 For example you could use these two endpoints: http://jsonplaceholder.typicode.com/users/1 to obtain a user's data http://jsonplaceholder.typicode.com/posts?userId=1 to obtain all comments written by that user.

-## Brain Storming
+## Notes

+### Functional requirements
+* Read data from two APIs
+* Build REST API
+* Async fetching
+* Read only
+* No state, no database

+### Non-Functional requirements

+* Check for serverless technologies
+* Ensure scalability

+### Ideas

+* Quarkus, can be extended to serverless but can also stay "simple" as a microservice.
+* Maybe Kotlin, I am familiar with this and can code faster.